-For the integer taskset G1, the Wattch model indicates savings of about 30% on energy between static and cycle-conserving RT-DVS and the corresponding FAST variants (Figures 12a and b).
-For the $V^2 f$ model, savings are even more considerable (in excess of 50%) for these two scheduling schemes.
-Lower system utilization results in slightly higher energy savings, which can be attributed to exploiting the additional static slack.
-The look-ahead scheme shows none or only marginal savings under FAST for high and lower utilizations, respectively, regardless of the power model.
-This is caused by fact that the FAST-look-ahead scheme runs the taskset at a lower frequency and has to recover by raising the frequency more often than the original look-ahead scheme.
+For the integer taskset G1, savings are considerable (ex-

+cess of 50%) between the original scheme and the corresponding FAST scheme for the static and cycle-conserving approaches (Figures 11(a) and 11(b)).
+The look-ahead scheme shows none or only marginal savings under FAST for high and lower utilizations, respectively.
+This is caused by fact that the FAST look-ahead scheme runs the taskset at a lower frequency and has to recover by raising the frequency more often than the original look-ahead scheme.

-The results are also sensitive to the taskset, as a comparison with the floating-point taskset shown by G2.
-Figures 12c and d indicate that G2 still experiences considerable savings for high utilizations-and slightly lower ones for lower utilizations-under the corresponding FAST scheme.
-In case of G2, savings for the static and cycle-conserving schemes are even higher than in G1.
-A comparison between the power models again confirms that the $V^2 f$ model results in higher savings than the Wattch model reports.
-The results for the integer/floating point mix of G3 in Figures 12e and f show savings at levels between the G1 and G2 tasksets for static and cycle-conserving schemes.
-The look-ahead version of FAST results in less significant savings, mostly because very aggressive savings are already owing to the original look-ahead scheme.
+The results are also sensitive to the task set, as a comparison with the floating-point taskset G2 shows.
+Figures 11(c) and 11(d) indicate that G2 still experiences considerable savings for high utilizations - and slightly lower ones for lower utilizations - under the corresponding FAST scheme.
+In case of G2, savings for the static and cycle-conserving schemes are even higher.
+The results for the integer/floating point mix of G3 in Figures 11(e) and 11(f) show savings at levels between the G1 and G2 tasksets for static and cycleconservings schemes.
+The look-ahead version of FAST results in less significant savings, mostly due to already very aggressive savings due to the original look-ahead scheme.